Homeless Nepalis sleep in the open as monsoon rains approach

 However, Nepal can only produce 8,000 bundles a day, said National Planning Commission vice-chairman Govind Raj Pokharel.
 It also lacks the diggers, excavators and cranes needed to clear rubble and make space for better temporary housing.

 “Our production is limited.
-We need to procure from neighboring countries.
+We need to procure from neighbouring countries.
 We have approached them for help,” Pokharel said.

 Back in Thali, residents help new arrivals draw water at the school under overcast skies.
 The school has told them they must be off its land by the time it reopens at the start of June.